AssaletK/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-script that moves the file betty from /tmp/ to /tmp/my_first_directory 8-script that deletes the file betty is in /tmp/my_first_directory 9-script that deletes the directory my_first_directory that is in the /tmp directory
+7-script that moves the file betty from /tmp/ to /tmp/my_first_directory 8-script that deletes the file betty is in /tmp/my_first_directory 9-script that deletes the directory my_first_directory that is in the /tmp directory 10-script that changes the working directory to the previous one